Terminating the while loop

 \[\| r \| < C_e u_r (\| b \| + \| A \| \| x \|)\]

-Termination on small residual is the default because computing $\| A \|$ is $N^2$ work is more expensive that a few IR iterations.
+Termination on small residual is the default because computing $\| A \|$ is $N^2$ work and is more expensive that a few IR iterations.
 I am using $\| A \|_1$ because that takes less time (data locality) than $\| A \|_\infty$ but it is still a pain.
-The reason $C_r > C_e$ is that putting $\| A \|$ in the termination criterion is very useful and making $C_r$ large helps compensate for that.
+I also compute $\| A \|_1$ in TF if TF = Float32 or TF = Float64.
+Otherwise I use TW.
+LAPACK does not support half precision so that's out.

 The problem with these criteria is that IR can stagnate, especially for ill-conditioned problems, before the termination criterion is attained.
 We detect stagnation by looking for a unacceptable decrease (or increase) in the residual norm.
 So we will also terminate the iteration if